Frequently Asked Questions

 Once scheduled, we'll meet at the same time each week for 50 minutes.
 The weekly frequency of therapy is found to be optimal, but more or less frequent sessions are available depending on clinical need.

 What if I need to cancel my appointment?

 Please cancel your session or inquire about rescheduling at least 24 hours prior to your scheduled session start time in order to avoid being charged the full session fee.

 Do you offer in-person sessions?

 Currently, I'm exclusively offering video or phone telehealth sessions for residents of California.
 For video sessions, we'll use a HIPAA-compliant web-based video program called SimplePractice and you'll be emailed the link for our session prior to our meeting time.
+You won't need to download anything unless you're using a phone or tablet.
 It's simple to log in and more convenient than commuting to an office.